 3) While all electrolytes are important to your body’s function and performance, sodium is by far the most important electrolyte, because a decrease in your body’s sodium concentration – something called hyponatremia – can have some extremely negative consequences that range the gamut from just not feeling well to seizures, excessive urination, incontinence (that’s when you soil yourself), and even death.

-7) Sweat does not contain artificial colors, artificial flavors (or any flavoring agents for that matter), sugar, artificial sweeteners, preservatives or other strange ingredients.
+7) Sweat does not contain artificial colors, artificial flavors (or any flavoring agents for that matter), artificial sweeteners, preservatives or other strange ingredients.

 8) Most sports drinks contain water, electrolytes, and some form of sugar to provide a small source of energy to help maintain blood sugar and fuel working muscle.
 Unfortunately, most sports drinks also contain artificial colors, flavoring agents, artificial sweeteners, preservatives as well as other strange ingredients that you need to take an organic chemistry class to figure out.

 9) Our experience at Skratch Labs has been that most sports drinks don’t contain enough electrolytes and have too much sugar.
 We've also noticed that all of the excess ingredients make people sick when they drink too much of it.
+Our Sport Hydration Drink Mix has almost double the amount of key electrolytes per liter than national leading sports drinks.